Goa Property Registration Charges 2025 – Updated Stamp Duty, Registration Fees, and New Rules Explained

 - Drafted sale deed

-- Aadhaar and PAN card of buyer and seller
+- Aadhaar and PAN card (buyer & seller)

 - Property card and Form I & XIV